gnikoloff/webgpu-raytracer/README.md

 ### Compute Shader

-This is the heart of the raytracer.
+This is the heart of the raytracer and runs in parallel on the GPU.
 It bounces rays around the scene and gathers the accumulated color that it finally writes to the pixel in a image buffer.
 The image buffer is then blitted to the device screen.

 There already exist WebGPU raytracers that do all the path tracing in a fragment shader.
 Why did I opt for a compute shader instead?
 Learning practice, that's all.
 I was curious to explore WebGPU compute shaders more in-depth.
 That being said, this raytracer can easily be ported to run in a fragment shader instead.